davep/davep.github.com/about.md

 permalink: /about/
 ---

-After a long time away from it, and mostly with an emphasis on natting about things on places like [Google+](https://plus.google.com/+DavePearson/posts), I'm finally having a crack at a return to blogging.
+After a long time away from it, and mostly with an emphasis on nattering about things on places like [Google+](https://plus.google.com/+DavePearson/posts), I'm finally having a crack at a return to blogging.